 Object 2: To encourage the daily living of the Golden Rule in all human relationships.

-Object 4: To develop, by precept and example, a more intelligent, aggressive and serviceable citizenship.
+Object 4: To develop, by precept and example, more intelligent, aggressive, and serviceable citizenship.

 The Eliminate Project: Kiwanis eliminating maternal and neonatal tetanus

 Through The Eliminate Project, Kiwanis International and UNICEF have joined forces to eliminate maternal and neonatal tetanus—a deadly disease that steals the lives of 34,000 innocent babies and a significant number of women each year.

 We reached our fundraising goal, raising US$110 million in cash and pledges since 2010.
 However, our job is not done yet.

 Now, more than ever, we are determined to finish what we started.
 Mothers and babies in 18 countries are depending on Kiwanis to turn promises into funding; funding into vaccines, and vaccines into lives saved and futures protected.
 The end of this disease means the beginning of better health for so many of these families.